 The St. Augustine Distillery is one of the oldest distilleries in America.
 It is known for its range of finely distilled spirits made from locally sourced ingredients.

-You can take a free tour of the distillery and get a glimpse of its production processes.
-You’ll get to see how they make pot-distilled rum, cane vodka, and gin including a special barrel-finished gin.
+You can take a free tour of the distillery and glimpse its production processes.
+You’ll get to see how they make pot-distilled rum, cane vodka, and gin, including a special barrel-finished gin.

-After taking the tour you can head upstairs to the Ice Plant Bar where you can enjoy an expertly crafted cocktail.
+After taking the tour you can head upstairs to the Ice Plant Bar to enjoy an expertly crafted cocktail.

 15. Dine Aboard the Murder Mystery Dinner Train

-For a truly unique experience hop aboard the Murder Mystery Dinner Train and discover the beauty of Southwest Florida as you travel along the historic Seminole Gulf Railway.
+For one of the most unique things to do in South Florida, hop aboard the Murder Mystery Dinner Train and discover the beauty of Southwest Florida as you travel along the historic Seminole Gulf Railway.

 This intriguing dinner and theatre experience departs from the Colonial Station in Fort Myers on a 64 km (40-mile) journey.
 Along the way, a live murder mystery show plays out onboard, while guests are served a delicious five-course meal.